 CAUTION: CRT Monitors

-Any modern display, including multisync CRTs, should be fine with a 25.2 or 25 MHz pixel clock.
-Fixed-frequency CRTs, such as the original IBM 85xx series, could be damaged by an out-of-spec signal.
+Modern displays, including multisync CRTs, should be fine with a 25.2 or 25 MHz pixel clock.
+An out-of-spec signal could damage fixed-frequency CRTs, such as the original IBM 85xx series.
 Use these designs at your own risk.

 input wire logic clk_pix, // pixel clock